-The MRPS31 Polyclonal Antibody (CAB20932) is a valuable tool for researchers studying mitochondrial ribosomal protein S31 (MRPS31), a key component in mitochondrial protein synthesis.
+The MRPS31 Monoclonal Antibody (CAB20932) is a high-quality antibody developed for reliable detection and analysis of target proteins.
 This antibody, produced in rabbits, exhibits high reactivity with human samples and is validated for use in Western blot applications.
 By binding specifically to the MRPS31 protein, it allows for accurate detection and analysis in various cell types, making it an essential asset for studies in molecular biology and mitochondrial research.MRPS31 is essential for the correct assembly and function of the mitochondrial ribosome, which is responsible for synthesizing proteins needed for mitochondrial function.

 Product Name: